Flux-Activated Resonant Control of a Bosonic Quantum Memory

-An alternative approach is to leverage the large Hilbert space of quantum harmonic oscillators.
-Notably, bosonic circuit QED systems use 3D superconducting cavities coupled to transmon ancillae to realize highly controllable and coherent oscillators.
+Effective control over a large Hilbert space is essential for both practical quantum information processing~\cite{shor_scheme_1995, zhou_achieving_2018, huang_learning_2023} and explorations of the rich underlying concepts of quantum physics~\cite{altman_quantum_2021, hofstetter_quantum_2018, abanin_observation_2025}.
+A promising route towards this goal is to leverage the intrinsically large Hilbert space of quantum harmonic oscillators.
+Notably, bosonic circuit QED systems use 3D superconducting cavities coupled to auxillary transmons to realise highly controllable and coherent oscillators.
 Such devices have demonstrated Fock state preparation up to 100 photons~\cite{deng_heisenberg_2024} and cat states with an average photon population of $1024$~\cite{milul_superconducting_2023}.
+Compared to parallel pursuits using discrete $d$-level systems (qudits)~\cite{lanyon_simplifying_2008, wang_qudits_2020}, such as molecular spins~\cite{osanz_implementation_2025, moreno_molecular_2018}, optical photons~\cite{wang_experimental_2021, kim_qudit_2024}, trapped ions~\cite{low_control_2025, shi_efficient_2025}, silicon nuclear spins~\cite{yu_schrodinger_2025} and superconducting artificial atoms~\cite{wang_high_2025, liu_performing_2023, champion_efficient_2025}, encoding information in higher levels of the oscillator does not introduce additional decoherence channels and is readily compatible with a broad range of existing bosonic quantum error correction schemes~\cite{terhal_towards_2020, grimsmo_quantum_2020}.

-Universal control of the oscillator is typically achieved via dispersive coupling to a transmon qubit~\cite{blais_circuit_2021}.
-In this regime, cavity transitions are close in frequency (Fig.~\ref{fig:fig1}a) and not individually addressable.
-Therefore, arbitrary operations on the oscillator state often require driving the transmon and the cavity simultaneously with complex numerically optimized waveforms~\cite{krastanov_universal_2015, heeres_cavity_2015, heeres_implementing_2017}.
+In cQED systems, universal control of the bosonic mode is typically achieved via dispersive coupling to a nonlinear auxillary element, commonly in the form of a transmon qubit~\cite{blais_circuit_2021}.
+In this regime, oscillator transitions are close in frequency and not individually addressable, as illustrated (Fig.~\ref{fig:fig1}a).
+Therefore, arbitrary operations on the oscillator state often require driving the transmon and the cavity simultaneously with complex numerically optimised waveforms~\cite{krastanov_universal_2015, heeres_cavity_2015, heeres_implementing_2017}.
 However, these numerical pulses are susceptible to parasitic dynamics, and their `black-box' nature often complicates effective troubleshooting.
-Although control can also be implemented using higher-order parametric processes without numerical optimization~\cite{huang_fast_2025, kim_ultracoherent_2025}, they are limited by the achievable coupling strength or drive-induced errors~\cite{verney_structural_2019, lu_systematic_2025}.
-Developing analytical, versatile control methods that directly address individual cavity transitions would therefore fill an important gap for bosonic quantum information processing.
+Although operations can also be implemented using higher-order parametric processes without numerical optimization~\cite{huang_fast_2025, kim_ultracoherent_2025}, they are limited by the achievable coupling strength or drive-induced errors~\cite{verney_structural_2019, lu_systematic_2025}.
+Therefore, an analytical and versatile control method that directly addresses individual cavity transitions would fill an important gap for bosonic quantum information processing.